cnbbooks/lfe-tutorial/src/concurrent/dist.md

 Note that this permission change is a requirement.

-When you start an LFE/Erlang system which is going to talk to other LFE/Erlang systems, you must give it a name, eg:
+When you start an LFE/Erlang system which is going to talk to other LFE/Erlang systems, you must give it a name, e.g.:

 ```
 lfe -sname my-name